-We were the first to dig into the numbers at stake in the archival materials and consult faculty in the economics department about what we were finding.
+We were the first to dig into the numbers at stake in the archival materials and consult faculty in the Department of Economics about what we were finding.
 Although what we have to say will repeat some of the numbers found in the O'Neill history, we hope to humanize the dollar amounts by turning to the lives of the enslaved in this specific region.

 The first finding was that between 1852 and 1853, payments of fifty cents a day (for attending to classrooms) as well as for \$31.15 over a 10-day period (for mixing mortar) were given to black men for doing hard labor.
-In the ledgers these men are referred to as "[white Greenville resident]'s boy," and the university paid by the hour or the day for use of them.
+In the ledgers these men are referred to by their slaveholder, as "[name of slaveholder]'s boy," and the University paid by the hour or the day for use of them.
 Not only were they getting paid a lower wage from the start (which is remarked about in the ledgers-the need to hire "Negroes" to save money on construction), but because of the possessive and diminutive title, even those meager wages probably landed in a slaveholder's or landlord's pocket.

 In terms of the economic value of enslaved persons, the numbers come to us by way of a student journal of Belton Oscar Mauldin, from 1860 (microfilm, Special Collections).
 More importantly, the journal even indicates the participation of Furman's own faculty.
-Furman faculty member and founder of the Southern Baptist Theological Seminary, James P. Boyce bought a person for \$4000 (\$114,100 today), although the journal expresses that "everybody" thought he overpaid.
-Twenty-four children, separated from their families, were also part of the auction, and ranged from 2 to 12 years old.
-They averaged \$1067

-(\$30,436).
-It sickens the stomach to read the journal today.
-Notes like these are written right beside the student's comments on the meals that day, the classes he attended, and church sermon he heard.
+Furman faculty member and founder of the Southern Baptist Theological Seminary, James P. Boyce, bought a person for \$3,500 (\$108, 012 today), although the journal expresses that "everybody" thought he overpaid.
+Twenty-four children were also part of the auction and ranged from 2 to 12 years old.
+They averaged \$1,067 (\$32,928 today), a fact that sickens the stomach.
+Notes like these are written right beside the student's comments on the meals that day, the classes he attended, and church sermons he heard.
 In other words, practices like these were completely normalized as routine economic transactions, similar to how we might talk of filling up a tank of gas today.

-Even though Greenville had a white population of only 1300 (half the size of our student body), an agricultural article published in the Southern Patriot newspaper (January 22, 1852) reported that enslaved persons in the Greenville area were worth approximately \$700,000 collectively (or \$22 million today).
-James C. Furman's own slave holdings in Winnsboro (mostly gained through his marriage), when he moved to Greenville in 1850-1851, were 56 in number, meaning that he would have owned 1 in 5 of the enslaved persons in Greenville at the time, had he brought the entire plantation with him.
-He did not, but the sale of his enslaved alone could have totaled \$1.4 million in today's money (\$850 [upcountry slave sale average] x 56 x \$29.54 [inflation] = \$1,406,104), which explains how he financed the building of the Cherrydale House.
+Even though Greenville was sparsely populated by white residents, an agricultural article published in the Southern Patriot newspaper (January 22, 1852) reported that enslaved persons in the Greenville area were worth approximately \$700,000 collectively (or \$22 million today).
+James C. Furman's own slaveholdings in Winnsboro (mostly gained through his marriage), when he moved to Greenville in 1850-1851, were 56 in number, meaning that he would have owned 1 in 5 of the enslaved persons in Greenville at the time, had he brought the entire plantation with him.
+He did not, but the sale of his enslaved alone could have totaled \$1.4 million in today's money (\$850 [upcountry slave sale average] x 56 x \$32.84 [inflation] = \$1,563,184), which explains how he could have financed the building of the Cherrydale House.

-So when we look at the beautiful downtown "Old Main" campus and Bell Tower replica today (for which James C. Furman needed to raise \$200,000 for endowment [\$5.74 million today]), or James C. Furman's Cherrydale, it becomes clear how the those enslaved persons played the major role in making the university possible.
+So when we look at the beautiful downtown "Old Main" campus (for which James C. Furman needed to raise \$70,000 [\$2.1 million today's value]), or James C. Furman's Cherrydale House, it becomes clear how those enslaved persons played the major role in making the university possible.

-I grew up poor and white in rural South Carolina, in a majority black area and with frequent talk about Sherman burning every house and every record to the ground.
+I grew up poor and white in rural South Carolina, in a majority black area and with frequent talk about Sherman's burning every house and every record to the ground.
 I'm ready for a new era in race relations, one where we stop focusing on the Lost Cause story and start focusing on the intergenerational devaluing process of slavery. -Brandon Inabinet